rafilong/apcs/object/README.txt

 ===

-This project isn't really a project, but instead a bunch of questions and answers about a piece of code.
+This project isn't really a project, but instead a bunch of questions and answers about a pieces of code.
 To simplify things, all of the questions and answers are in the block comments surrounding the code in question.